Local geometry of random geodesics on negatively curved surfaces: Main Results: Intersection Statistics of Random Geodesics

-Because the elements of the random processes here live in somewhat unusual spaces (finite unions of geodesic segments), we now elaborate on the meaning of convergence in distribution.
+Because the elements of the random processes here live in somewhat unusual spaces (finite unions of chords), we now elaborate on the meaning of convergence in distribution.
 In general, we say that a sequence of random elements of a complete metric space $\mathcal{X}$ converge in distribution if their distributions (the induced probability measures on $\mathcal{X}$) converge weakly.
-The usual definition of weak convergence is this \cite{billingsley}: if $\mu_{n},\mu$ are Borel probability measures on a complete metric space $\mathcal{X}$, then $\mu_{n}\rightarrow \mu$ weakly if for every bounded, continuous function $f:\mathcal{X}\rightarrow \zz{R}$,
+Weak convergence is defined as follows \cite{billingsley}: if $\mu_{n},\mu$ are Borel probability measures on a complete metric space $\mathcal{X}$, then $\mu_{n}\rightarrow \mu$ weakly if for every bounded, continuous function $f:\mathcal{X}\rightarrow \zz{R}$,